 Defined in RFC 1035.
 Forward maps a host name to IPv4 address.
-The only parameter is an IP address in dotted decimal format.
-The IP address in not terminated with a '.' (dot).
-Valid host name format (a.k.a 'label' in DNS jargon).
+The only parameter is an ipv4 field which is a single IPv4 address in dotted decimal format.
+The ipv4 field is an address not a label (name) and therefore is not terminated with a '.' (dot).
+Valid owner-name format (a.k.a 'label' in the DNS jargon).
 If host name is BLANK (or space) then the last valid name (or label) is substituted.

-Note: A RRs translate a name to an IPv4 address - the name does not have to be the real host name of the PC or server (as it appears in /etc/hosts).
-It can be or not as you choose.
-Thus if your servers's name is joe.example.com with an IP address of 192.168.2 1 and it provides, say, a DNS service then you can either define an NS RR for joe.example.com or define an NS RR for, say, ns1.example.com and an A RR for ns1.example.com A 192.168.2.1.
+Note: A RRs translate a name to an IPv4 address - the owner-name does not have to be the real host name of the PC or server (as it appears in /etc/hosts or in response to a hostname command).
+It can be, or not, as you choose.
+Thus, if a servers's name is alice.example.com with an IP address of 192.168.2.1 and it provides, say, a DNS service then you can either define an NS RR for alice.example.com or define an NS RR for, say, ns1.example.com and an A RR for ns1.example.com A 192.168.2.1 (the same IP address as host alice.example.com) as illustrated below:

 ; zone fragment for example.com $TTL 2d ; zone default = 2 days or 172800 seconds joe IN A 192.168.0.3 ; joe & www = same ip www IN A 192.168.0.3 ; functionally the same as the record above www.example.com.
 A 192.168.0.3 fred 3600 IN A 192.168.0.4 ; ttl overrides $TTL default ftp IN A 192.168.0.24 ; round robin with next IN A 192.168.0.7 mail IN A 192.168.0.15 ; mail = round robin mail IN A 192.168.0.32 mail IN A 192.168.0.3 squat IN A 10.0.14.13 ; address in another range & class